Takazudo/jQuery.LazyJaxDavis/_docsrc/index.md

 ## Introduction

-<p style="background:red; color:#fff; padding:10px; margin:0 0 20px">NOTE!
-THIS PROJECT IS STILL UNDER DEV.<br>WAIT FOR THE v.0.1 RELEASE.</p>

 JQuery.LazyJaxDavis brings the power of history.pushState to static websites.
 This changes all location changes to dynamic - ajax based.
-URL routing feature is also available.
+Flexible URL routing feature is also available.

 ### HTML5 history API and us

 Do you usually use history API?
 It's... pushState, replaceState or something like that.

 If you are a developer of JavaScript web app - and the web apps which you work in are challenging, the answer may be "Yes".
-But in most of the cases it must be "No" because we need to support old browsers which do not support history API yet.
+But in most of the cases it must be "No" because we usually need to support old browsers which do not support history API yet.
 And, when you create static websites which are like - for example, a corporate site, a weblog, or something which is not a web app, it is pretty rare to use history API, I guess.

 ### jQuery.LazyJaxDavis stands on history API